 Finance for Enterprise – Startups that have been trading for up to 24 months and are based in Sheffield City, Humberside or the East Midlands can apply for a personal loan for business purpose that runs for a 1-5 year term and can range between £500 to £25,000.

 Talk to regional lenders

 When you’re exploring regional business loans, it’s always worth discussing the options with each lender since some have criteria very specific to their region.
-Have a look at their websites, then call for a good chat.
+Have a look at their websites, then call them up to discuss further.

 If you’re still unsure as to what sort of lending would best suit your firm, our page on the different types of small business loans could give you the direction you need.
 You can also give us a call on 020 7100 0110 to speak to one of our relationship managers about your funding options.